EllenJCoombs/SICB_2021/Transcript_Coombs_talk.md

 # Transcript to accompany COOMBS SICB 2021

-## Cranial morphology in whales:
+## Influences on cranial morphology in whales:
-## A study spanning the evolutionary history and diversity of the cetacean skull
+## Investigating the evolutionary history and diversity of the cetacean skull

 :whale2: :whale:

-Transcript to accompany Ellen Coombs’ Society of Integrative and Comparative Biology: DVM Best Student Paper D. Dwight Davos Award
+Transcript to accompany Ellen Coombs’ Society of Integrative and Comparative Biology: DVM Best Student Paper D. Dwight Davis Award

 ## SLIDE 1